Glamping & Cloudforests

-Day 1: Your adventure begins as you head off the beaten track in a 4WD truck to the amazing Tamì Lodge.
-The next 3 nights will be spent deep in the cloud forest, in comfort and style and surrounded by nature.
+Day 1: Your adventure begins as you head off the beaten track in a 4 wheel drive truck to the amazing Tami Lodge.
+The next 3 nights will be spent deep in the cloud forest, surrounded by nature in comfort and style.
 (L/D)

-Then you will visit a certified organic coffee plantation, whose objective is to create environmental consciousness through their tours.
-Here you will discover a plantation that uses modern and environmentally friendly techniques to work in harmony with the forest and avoid wasting precious resources, including water.
-Oh, and before we forget, you'll also enjoy a tasting of the best coffee in the world!
+Day 3: Today's BIOCOFFEE tour allows you to experience coffee production first hand in the best known coffee region of Costa Rica.
+You will visit Coopedota, one of the largest mills in the region, to meet the workers and see the entire process from plant to cup.
+Afterwards head to a certified organic coffee plantation, whose objective is to create environmental consciousness through their tours.
+Here you will discover an operation that uses modern and environmentally friendly techniques to work in harmony with the forest and avoid wasting precious resources, especially water.
+Oh, and of course you'll also enjoy tasting some of the best coffee in the world!
 (B/L/D)

 Day 4: A delicious breakfast followed by departure to your next destination.
 (B)